tdavidcl/ndspmhd-examples/HYDRO/test3.1-2Dsodshock/README-sodshock2D.txt

   the particles remesh themselves behind the shock.
 I have setup some splash files to show this plot.

-  nsplash -p parts sshk_0*.dat -y 2 -x 1
+  splash -p parts sshk_0*.dat -y 2 -x 1

 Note that I have started these calculations using a close packed